 Day three was super relaxing.
 A ton of us from the hostel jumped on a boat and headed out.
-Free beer was provided and we a lot of the afternoon drinking some beers while boating out to a nearby island.
+Free beer was provided and we a lot of the afternoon drinking some beers while boating out to a nearby beautiful island.

 The boat anchored and everyone jumped into the water and swam to the island where had a couple more beers.

 It was a very relaxing day.